liamwalsh1980/Milestone-Project-1/README.md

 #### About page - 3 errors found (2 were the same as I have 2 media clips on this page which shown the same error)

 * Bad value true for attribute allowfullscreen on element iframe.
     - **How I resolved this error:** I checked the iframe element code from YouTube and seen that the 'true' value wasn't needed' This value was removed.
-I tested the media clips to make sure that they were still playing when on the page and that they can be played on fullscreen size as an option.
+I tested the media clips to make sure that they were still playing when on the page and that they can be played on full screen size as an option.
 I then re-tested the code on W3C and no errors were found.

 * The element 'a' must not appear as a descendant of the button element.
     - **How I resolved this error:** Before adopting a div element in place of the button element, I tried placing the button element inside the 'a' element.
 The error still shown on W3C.
 I therefore, used the div element to resolve this issue.
 I then re-tested the code on W3C and no errors were found.